mahendrapaipuri/grafana-dashboard-reporter-app/src/README.md

 The above example shows on how to generate report using `curl` but this can be done with any HTTP client of your favorite programming language.

+> [!IMPORTANT]
+> If you are using Grafana >= 10.3.0, there is a feature flag called `externalServiceAccounts` that can create a service account and provision a service account token automatically for the plugin.
+Hence, there is no need to configure the service account token to the plugin.
+However, the user will still need to create a service account and token to make the API requests to generate report.
+To enable this feature, it is necessary to set `enable = externalServiceAccounts` in `feature_toggles` section of Grafana configuration.

+### Security

+When reports are generated from browser, there is minimal to no security risks as the plugin forward the current Grafana cookie in the request to make API requests to other Grafana resources.
+This ensures that user will not be able to generate reports for the dashboards that contains data sources that they do not have permissions to query.
+The plugin _always_ prioritizes the cookie for authentication when found.

+In the case, when the cookie is not found and a service account token is either configured with the plugin or `externalServiceAccounts` feature is enabled (for Grafana >= 10.3.0), the plugin will use the service account token to make API requests to Grafana.
+In this case, the user _may_ generate reports of dashboards on the data sources that they do not have permissions to.

+In order to avoid such a situation, disable the basic auth for Grafana.
+This will prevent regular users from making API requests to generate reports and force them to always use cookie for authentication.

 ## Examples